SAP-samples/manage-apis-codejam/exercises/08-add-ssff-employee-central-api/README.md

 ## Summary

 Now we are very familiar with the process of discovering, importing, and deploying APIs.
 In this exercise, we also learnt some new functionality in the API Business Hub Enterprise and how to retrieve data from the sandbox environment available in the SAP Business Accelerator Hub.
-Now let's start tweaking the behaviour of our APIs.
+Now let's see the out-of-the-box monitoring functionality that SAP API Management provides us.

 ## Further reading